-Liar x Liar, by KINDAICHI RenjuroBy Emily • Jan 6th, 2011 • Category: Fake Relationship, KINDAICHI Renjuro, Liar x Liar, Romance, Title
+Liar x Liar, by KINDAICHI RenjuroBy Emily • Jan 6th, 2011 • Category: Fake Relationship, KINDAICHI Renjuro, Liar x Liar, move, Romance, Title

 Title: Liar x Liar

 Author: KINDAICHI Renjuro

 I was surprised when I saw this book in the shounen manga section of my local Japanese bookstore.
 This cover didn’t really look shounen, and sure enough, after I examined it more closely, I could see that this manga contains an ongoing story that is being published in Dessert magazine.
 That’s definitely not shounen.
 In fact, it’s not shoujo, either.
 This is a josei manga – a title aimed at a slightly older female audience.
 But why was this book shelved over with the shounen manga?
 Turns out that this book, even though it’s josei, and aimed at women, is authored by a man, Renjuri Kindaichi.
 The people at the bookstore had shelved this with some of his other series which are seinen, yuri, and shounen.
 It’s not too often that you find men drawing shoujo or josei manga (at least, not where it is so blatantly obvious), so I think it’s cool when I do find one.
 This series has a very shoujo feel to the art style.
 It doesn’t look shounen at all.
 I enjoyed volume 1 of this very much, though I had to laugh at the plot because it is so very…. only in manga.
 Great stuff here :)